raphael-hfRocha/Loja_Baazar/README.md

 # Loja_Baazar👕⚛️
-Atividade do curso técnico desenvolvida em React Native Expo com o objetivo de criar um aplicativo de uma loja local estilo bazar exercitando conhecimentos de navegação e o uso da biblioteca React Native Vector Icons
+Technical course activity developed in React Native Expo with the objective of creating an application for a local bazaar-style store, exercising navigation knowledge and the use of the React Native Vector Icons library